PHILOSOPHY

 TODAY

 In 2007, with much prayer we ventured into the arena of foster care.
 It began with the construction of 22 homes and a community center on the east side of Seattle.
 Many hearts were stirred, many prayers prayed, and families stood up and joined the journey.
-We now have a thriving foster care program and child placing agency, as well as a community were foster families we license may choose to live.
+We now have a thriving foster care program and child placing agency, as well as a community where foster families we license may choose to live.

 The Rose Hill Cottages & Aaron Haskins Community Center stand as a testament to the faith, love and heart of service of many, many people.
-City Ministries Child Placement Agency is doing effective hands on case management, recruitment and training of foster parents, and maintains partnerships with DCYF and other community partners to provide a safety net for the rescue and protection of children.
+City Ministries Child Placement Agency is doing effective hands-on case management, recruitment and training of foster parents, and maintains partnerships with DCYF and other community partners to provide a safety net for the rescue and protection of children.
 City Kids School is experiencing record growth and is an award winner in the Early Achiever program and has expanded to pre-K, Kindergarten and preschool.

 Today a few of the components have changed as we adapted to the community needs, but our mission to serve our community remains the same.
 As we move forward and continue to grow, your generosity in giving, your prayers, and volunteerism are important as we all do our part to make our community a safe, prosperous, welcoming place for children and families.